-In this short article, I will present a few resources and basic information about Bulma CSS - the open source CSS framework based on Flexbox.
+In this article, I will present a few resources and basic information about Bulma Css - the open-source CSS framework based on Flexbox.

 Bulma is a relatively new entrant to the battleground of CSS frameworks and has made a name for itself in a short time.

 Simple, one-page starter styled with Bulma v0.9.1 released under the MIT license on Github.
 Being a simple Flask starter, this Bulma-based design can be integrated with ease into any Python-based framework like Django, FastAPI.

 This is a super simple one-page starter with a hamburger menu and a popup for authentication forms.
 The UI is crafted by Css Ninja agency and the code can be downloaded directly from Github under the MIT License.